boston-pug/lab-in-a-box/README.md

 A minimalist multi-machine puppet lab in vagrant.
 Meant to be a starting point for your own labs.
-The puppetmaster is currently Centos6.5 as this is the lowest common denominator in most modern puppet set ups.
+The puppetmaster is currently Centos6.5 as this is the lowest common denominator in most modern puppet set ups (ruby 1.8.7 - yada yada).

 ##Instructions
 - Download and install Vagrant - http://www.vagrantup.com/downloads.html
 - Download and install VirtualBox - https://www.virtualbox.org/wiki/Downloads
 - On windows
   - Be sure you have and use powershell
-  - For vagrant ssh install Github for Windows - https://windows.github.com/
+  - For vagrant ssh easiest thing is to install Github for Windows - https://windows.github.com/
   - Add vagrant bin directory to your path - likely C:\Program Files\HashiCorp\Vagrant\bin
   - Add git bin path to your path or launch git shell
 - Download or clone this repo